oxylabs/Rotating-Proxies-With-Python/README.md

 - [Rotating Multiple Proxies](#rotating-multiple-proxies)
 - [Retrying With Next Proxy](#retrying-with-next-proxy)

-Whenever a webpage is requested using a browser or code, the request reaches the web server, and the web server returns a response.

-In this case, the web server knows everything about the client.
-The most important information here is the IP address.
-This may not be desired for several reasons.
-For example, one such case is privacy concerns.
-Another use case is web scraping at scale - if a server receives a lot of requests from the same IP, the web server can throttle or slow down the speed of returning the response.
-The web server can also completely ban that IP address, either temporarily or permanently.

-The solution to this problem is using a lot of proxies.
-With multiple proxies, a rotation of the servers can be put in place.
-That means that effectively every request will be reaching the web server from a different IP.
-This article covers this specific scenario.
-We will build a web scraper from the ground up and move on to create a solution that implements rotation of proxies using Python.

 ## Finding Current IP Address

 Before we explore various ways to rotate proxies with Python, we need to standardize the code used to get the current IP address.